StructuralNeurobiologyLab/emcaps/README.md

 For the syntax of such yaml-based config files please refer to the OmegaConf docs on [access and manipulation](https://omegaconf.readthedocs.io/en/2.2_branch/usage.html#access-and-manipulation) and [variable interpolation](https://omegaconf.readthedocs.io/en/2.2_branch/usage.html#variable-interpolation)

 For running hydra-enabled code with custom configuration you can either point to a different config file with the `-cp` [CLI flag](https://hydra.cc/docs/1.2/advanced/hydra-command-line-flags/) or change config values directly on the CLI using [Hydra's override syntax](https://hydra.cc/docs/1.2/advanced/override_grammar/basic/)

-### Coverage

-Currently the common configuration system is implemented for

-- `emcaps.utils.splitdataset`
-- `emcaps.training.segtrain`
-- `emcaps.inference.segment`

-It is not yet fully implemented (TODO) for

-- `emcaps.inference.patcheval`

 ## Dataset